Pandora and the Flying Dutchman (1951) - full transcript

 tonight, the here and the now.

-once too at the full.
+once, too, at the full.

-The world, which seems to lie
+The world which seems to lie

 before us like a land of dreams

-as really neither joy, nor
+has really neither joy,

-love, nor light, nor certitude,
+nor love, nor light,

-nor peace, nor help for pain.
+peace, nor help for pain.

 But we are here as on